 +44 (0) 1772 89 5168

-Wei Quan received a first class honours degree in BEng(Hons) Electronic Engineering in 2003, and a PhD degree in Engineering in 2009, both from the University of Central Lancashire.
+Wei Quan received a first-class honours degree in BEng(Hons) Electronic Engineering in 2003, and a PhD degree in Engineering in 2009.
 The aim of his PhD was developing a new approach for representing human facial articulation using 3-D data with applications of facial analysis and diagnose of facial dysfunctions.
-Wei has received a number of award for his research contribution from the university and externally, such as the Paul Harris Prize for Outstanding Sciences, the Chinese Student Award, and the Henry Lester Award.
+Wei has received several award for his research contribution from the university and externally, such as the Paul Harris Prize for Outstanding Sciences, the Chinese Student Award, and the Henry Lester Award.